 all work on this site is my own. "quinn" font seen above and in some page headers is likewise in the works by budding amateur typography maker! (me...)

 2015 — Now 'n Forever

-I've been developing the brand and graphics for Little Window (Vietnamese food business formerly known as Bicycle Banh Mi) for the past couple of years.
+I've been developing the brand, website and graphics for Little Window (Vietnamese food business formerly known as Bicycle Banh Mi) for the past couple of years.
 My work with Jessie (owner + friend) began when she realized there was no public written history of the business.
 Once I put that out into the world, we thought more about what other stories behind Little Window needed telling, and used an interview-photo series to highlight the small Bay Area businesses Little Window partners with.
-Naturally this evolved into my creation and design of its website, and establishment of its brand based on hand-painted work by Bay Area artist Ashley Furonda. this spans web + print items: storefront-displayed + printed catering menus, loyalty + gift cards, bags & stickers.
+Since then, I've built out its brand through designing print collateral like catering/storefront menus, gift cards, loyalty cards and postcard series alike.
+Little Window's logo itself is hand-painted work by Bay Area artist Ashley Furonda.

 COMMUNICATIONS + OUTREACH